 “That’s it!
 That’s freedom of speech!” thought Rockwell.
 The next morning he was up at 5 a.m., drawing sketches of ordinary people doing ordinary things that illustrated basic American freedoms.

 Fine Arts Men

-He took his large charcoal drawings back to the Pentagon’s new Office of War Information, a centralized propaganda bureau.
-Typically, Rockwell would roll out his sketches on the floor like a rug, grinning with expectation.
+He took his large charcoal drawings back to the Pentagon’s new Office of War Information (OWI), a centralized propaganda bureau.
+Typically, Norman Rockwell would roll out his sketches on the floor like a rug, grinning with expectation.

 He received a painful insult.
 An official believed to be Archibald MacLeish wouldn’t even look at them.
 “The last war you illustrators did the posters,” he said, according to Deborah Solomon in American Mirror: The Life and Art of Norman Rockwell.
 “This war we’re going to use fine arts men, real artists.”

-MacLeish was an intellectual snob who edited the Saturday Evening Post’s rival, Fortune magazine.
+MacLeish, an intellectual snob, edited the Saturday Evening Post’s rival, Fortune magazine.
 As assistant director of the OWI, he hired modernist artists like Yasuo Kuniyoshi and Salvador Dali to create posters for the war effort.
 They were never used.

 On his way home, Rockwell stopped off in Philadelphia to show his sketches to Ben Hibbs, an editor at the Saturday Evening Post.
 Hibbs loved them.